lgmorand/lgmorand.github.io/_posts/2023-03-10-azure-devops-pipeline-decorator-part2.md

     ]
 ```

-And the result, once injected in a workflow, should look like this:
+And the result, once injected into a workflow, should look like this:

 ![Dual banner](../images/blog/azure-devops-pipeline-decorator/dual-banner.png)